allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Attempt to dominate a lab discussions
     * Avoid contributing to lab discussions
     * Demonstrate disruptive behavior that inhibits others from participating in discussions
+    * Discriminate against team members based on race, class year, gender, or level of knowledge

 ### Decisions